tp2750/MusicalPlaying.jl/docs/src/index.md

 * frequency: The frequency in Hz.
 * note: remember the AbstractNote this comes from
-* tuning: rember the Tuning used
+* tuning: remember the Tuning used

+## Sound
+A sound is a function that can be sampled.